 Geez!
 What a bunch of little brats!

 During the end credits, we see Lum dance to the song "space is weird" and after the credits close we see the cast in a big crowd and a Dappya monster falls on Ataru's head.
 See more

-Music by Yûichirô Oda
+Music by Izumi Kobayashi

-Performed by Cindy
+Performed by Helen Sasano

-Courtesy of Kitty Records
+Courtesy of Toshiba EMI

-(Closing theme Season 7) See more
+(Closing theme Season 2) See more